visika/tesi-magistrale/thesis.typ

 The line segments are sampled defining a number of points along the path, named q-points.
 The number of q-points in each path including end points is chosen to be 101.

-#large_box(
-  grid(
+#grid(
   columns: 2,
-    align: horizon,
+  align: bottom,
   gutter: 10pt,
   [#figure(
       image("simulazioni/02_water/04_crystal_phonons/phonopy/Grafici/bandstructure_mace-ice13-1_s3_gupta_full.svg"),
       caption: [
         The bandstructure of ice Ih, computed using MACE-ICE13-1 and a $3 times 3 times 3$ supercell.
       ],
     )],
   [#figure(
       image("simulazioni/02_water/04_crystal_phonons/phonopy/Grafici/bandpath_gupta.svg"),
       caption: [The bandpath chosen by @guptaPhononsAnomalousThermal2018.],
     ) <fig:bandpath-gupta>],
+)

+A test of the performance of MACE-ICE13-1 for the generation of phonon band structures is performed, comparing the $2 times 2 times 2$ supercell results of the @mlp (@fig:phonons-bandstructure-ice-ih-mace-ice13-1-dellapia) with the results obtained with the @dft potential from which it is based upon, revPBE-D3 (@fig:phonons-bandstructure-ice-ih-revpbed3-dellapia).
+It is important to keep in mind that these computations are not converged, but allow us to verify the similarity of the two potentials.
+In particular, as it will be an important piece of information in the following paragraphs, the values of the frequencies at the critical point $Gamma$ (denoted with G in the graphs) correspond.

+#large_box(
+  grid(
+    columns: 2,
+    gutter: 10pt,
     [#figure(
+        image("simulazioni/02_water/04_crystal_phonons/phon/16.MACE_geometrie_Flaviano/FREQ1.svg"),
+        caption: [
+          The phonon band structure of ice Ih, computed using MACE-ICE13-1 and PHON with a $2 times 2 times 2$ supercell.
+        ],
+      ) <fig:phonons-bandstructure-ice-ih-mace-ice13-1-dellapia>],
+    [#figure(
+        image("simulazioni/02_water/04_crystal_phonons/phon/15.revPBED3/FREQ1.svg"),
+        caption: [
+          The phonon band structure of ice Ih, computed using revPBE-D3 and PHON with a $2 times 2 times 2$ supercell.
+        ],
+      ) <fig:phonons-bandstructure-ice-ih-revpbed3-dellapia>],
+  ),
+)

+Our analysis further compares the converged results in the harmonic approximation, with reference data including anharmonic contributions, to assess the importance of the latter in the study of ice properties.
+The calculation of the band structure accurately reproduces the qualitative aspects of the diagram from the reference, particularly with regard to shape and intersections at critical points
+(compare @fig:phonons-bandstructure-ice-ih-mace-ice13-1-zoom and @fig:phonons-bandstructure-ice-ih-gupta).

+#large_box(
+  grid(
+    columns: 2,
+    align: horizon,
+    gutter: 10pt,
+    [#figure(
         image("simulazioni/02_water/04_crystal_phonons/phonopy/Grafici/bandstructure_mace-ice13-1_s3_gupta.svg"),
         caption: [
-          Phonon bandstructure of ice Ih, computed using MACE-ICE13-1.
+          Phonon bandstructure of ice Ih in the harmonic approximation, computed using MACE-ICE13-1 with a $3 times 3 times 3$ supercell.
         ],
       ) <fig:phonons-bandstructure-ice-ih-mace-ice13-1-zoom>],
     [#figure(
         image("thesis/imgs/gupta2018_fig4_H2O.png"),
-        caption: [Phonon bandpath dispersion reference, taken from @guptaPhononsAnomalousThermal2018[Fig. 4].], ) <fig:phonons-bandstructure-ice-ih-gupta>],
+        caption: [Phonon bandpath dispersion considering anharmonic contributions, taken from @guptaPhononsAnomalousThermal2018[Fig. 4].], ) <fig:phonons-bandstructure-ice-ih-gupta>],
   ),
 )

-The calculation of the band structure accurately reproduces the qualitative aspects of the diagram used as reference, particularly with regard to shape and intersections at critical points
-(compare @fig:phonons-bandstructure-ice-ih-mace-ice13-1-zoom and @fig:phonons-bandstructure-ice-ih-gupta).

 From a quantitative perspective, however, there is a discernible tendency for the calculated band frequencies to be overestimated.
 This can be deduced by comparing the right-hand edge of @fig:phonons-bandstructure-ice-ih-mace-ice13-1-zoom with the left-hand edge of @fig:phonons-bandstructure-ice-ih-gupta, specifically at the frequencies at the $Gamma$ point.
-To illustrate, the group of frequencies which is just above $10 "meV"$ in the reference, is found to be above $12.5 "meV"$ in the simulation with MACE.
+To illustrate, the group of frequencies which is just above $10 "meV"$ in the reference, is found to be above $12.5 "meV"$ in the calculation in the harmonic approximation.

+The entity of anharmonic contributions is deemed relevant to the anomalous thermal expansion in the Ih phase of ice @guptaPhononsAnomalousThermal2018, and anharmonic corrections of the order of 2--3 kJ/mol = 21--31 meV are not negligible in pursuit of chemical accuracy (4.2 kJ/mol = 44 meV) @reillyUnderstandingRoleVibrations2013.
+The detailed study of this specifica topic and related simulations, however, are beyond the scope of this thesis.

-Calculation of phonons dispersion along the band path was also performed using the PHON code @alfePHONProgramCalculate2009 for consistency of calculations.
+The calculations of phonons dispersions along the band path were performed using a variety of three tools for phonons analysis, to ensure the coherence of calculations.
-The obtained results are in accordance with reference and previous calculations, maintaining the charachteristic over-estimation of the phonon frequencies we saw before.

-#figure(
-  image(
-    "simulazioni/02_water/04_crystal_phonons/phon/12.PHON_MACE-ICE13-1_S3/bandplot.svg",
-    width: 70%,
-  ),
-  caption: [
-    Phonons bandstructure of ice Ih, computed with PHON using MACE-ICE13-1.
-  ],
-)
+The details about the tools is available in @sec:tools-phonons.
+The specific timings for each configuration are briefly resumed in @sec:phonons-timing.

-Frequencies calculated with MACE-MP-0, shown in @fig:phonons-bandstructure-ice-ih-mace-mp-0-zoom, exhibit even higher frequencies and are reputed as lower quality for the current analysis.
+Frequencies calculated with MACE-MP-0, shown in @fig:phonons-bandstructure-ice-ih-mace-mp-0-zoom, exhibit higher frequencies and are reputed as lower quality for the current analysis.
 A visual qualitative analysis of the band structure produced with MACE-MP-0 exposes several different behaviours, particularly at zone boundary points;
-most notably, see the disalignment of bands around point $M$, and at point $A$.
+most notably, see the disalignment of bands with respect to other graphs, around critial points $M$ and $A$.

-As reference @guptaPhononsAnomalousThermal2018 employed a $2 times 2 times 2$ supercell for its calculations, we tested the convergence of calculations with respect to a higher supercell.
+We tested the convergence of calculations with respect to higher supercells.
+The comparison of the results is shown in @fig:phonons-bandstructure-ice-ih-mace-ice13-1-compare-s2-s3.
-Limitation of resources allowed the calculation of the frequencies using at most $3 times 3 times 3$ supercell.
+Limitation of resources, further detailed below, allowed the calculation of the frequencies using at most $3 times 3 times 3$ supercell.
-The comparison of the results with the different supercells is shown in @fig:phonons-bandstructure-ice-ih-mace-ice13-1-compare-s2-s3.

 #large_box(
   grid(